 Those parables are about the Word of God being preached across the globe and the various responses to it.
 The seed is the gospel, not faith.
 God is the author and finisher of our salvation.
 Works always follow genuine faith because it is God’s redemptive work.

 The context of 1 Corinthians 13:2 is not about justification or how one gets right with God.
-Also, the principle of Sola Fide does not exclude emotions or fruit of the Spirit.
+Moreover, the principle of Sola Fide does not exclude emotions or fruit of the Spirit.
 So, this is another argument that does not hold water.
 The idea of a saving faith potentially existing devoid of love is not even scriptural.
 Paul utilizes hyperbole in 1 Corinthians 13 in emphasizing the significance of love.